 SGI Vice President Hiromasa Ikeda received the degree certificate on behalf of his father from Rector Fernando Galván Reula.
 Also present at the ceremony were Vice Rector María Luisa Marina Alegre, Secretary General D. Miguel Rodríguez Blanco and Japan’s Ambassador to Spain Masashi Mizukami.

 The city of Alcalá de Henares, home to the University of Alcalá, is situated near Madrid and is the birthplace of Miguel de Cervantes (1547–1616), author of the famous novel Don Quixote.
 The university traces its history to the founding of a medieval public institution of learning there in 1293, making it one of the longest standing European universities.
 Later, in 1499, Cardinal Jiménez de Cisneros expanded the institution, creating one of the world’s first examples of a model university town.
-The university was refounded in 1977 and the city of Alcalá was designated as a UNESCO World Heritage Site.
+The university was refounded in 1977, and it was designated as a UNESCO World Heritage Site together with the city of Alcalá de Henares in 1998.
 Approximately 30,000 students are enrolled on the university's three campuses.